-[See Standardized Testing on page 71.]
+[See Standardized Testing on page 74.]

 A student in grade 5 or 8 will have two additional opportunities to take a failed assessment.
 If a student fails a second time, a grade placement committee, consisting of the principal or designee, the teacher, and the student's parent, will determine the additional special instruction the student will receive.
 After a third failed attempt, the student will be retained; however, the parent can appeal this decision to the committee.
-In order for the student to be promoted, based on standards previously established by the district, the decision of the committee must be unanimous and the student must complete additional special instruction before beginning the next grade level.
+For the student to be promoted, based on standards previously established by the district, the decision of the committee must be unanimous, and the student must complete additional special instruction before beginning the next grade level.
 Whether the student is retained or promoted, an educational plan for the student will be designed to enable the student to perform at grade level by the end of the next school year.
 [See policy EIE.]

-Certain students-some with disabilities and some with limited English proficiency-may be eligible for exemptions, accommodations, or deferred testing.
+Certain students-some with disabilities and some classified as English learners-may be eligible for exemptions, accommodations, or deferred testing.
+An admission, review, and dismissal (ARD) committee meeting will be convened if a student receiving special education services in grade 5 or 8 fails to meet satisfactory performance after the first STAAR administrations in reading or math.
 For more information, see the principal, school counselor, or special education director.

-Parents of a student at or above grade level 3 who does not perform satisfactorily on his or her state-mandated exams will be notified that their child will participate in special instructional programs designed to improve performance.
+Parents of a student at or above grade level 3 who does not perform satisfactorily on his or her state-mandated examinations, will be notified that their child will participate in special instructional programs designed to improve performance.
 The student may be required to participate in this instruction before or after normal school hours or outside of the normal school year.
 Failure of a student to attend these programs may result in violations of required school attendance as well as the student not being promoted to the next grade level.

-A Personal Graduation Plan (PGP) will be prepared for any student at the middle school or junior high level who did not perform satisfactorily on a state-mandated assessment or is determined by the district as not likely to earn a high school diploma before the fifth school year following enrollment in grade 9.
+A personal graduation plan (PGP) will be prepared for any student at the middle school or junior high level who did not perform satisfactorily on a state-mandated assessment or is determined by the district as not likely to earn a high school diploma before the fifth school year following enrollment in grade 9.
 The PGP will be designed and implemented by a school counselor, teacher, or other staff member designated by the principal.
 The plan will, among other items, identify the student's educational goals, address the parent's educational expectations for the student, and outline an intensive instruction program for the student.
-[For additional information, see the school counselor or the campus principal and policy EIF(LEGAL).]
+[For additional information, see the Principal and policy EIF (LEGAL).]
 For a student receiving special education services, the student's IEP may serve as the student's PGP and would therefore be developed by the student's ARD committee.

-[For information related to the development of personal graduation plans for high school students, see Personal Graduation Plans for Students Under the Foundation Graduation Program on page 46.]
+[For information related to the development of personal graduation plans for high school students, see Personal Graduation Plans on page 52.]